Robert Alfano: Academic background and early career

-Alfano left GTE only because the company reorganized and relocated, breaking up his team.
-He was sorely disappointed because any chance he and Shapiro had of winning a Nobel Prize was unceremoniously quashed.
-Shapiro moved west to join Los Alamos National Laboratory, and Alfano found his way to CUNY, where he created another avenue for contributing to scientific discovery.
-At the suggestion of then-provost Harry Lustig, he founded and became the Director of the Institute for Ultrafast Spectroscopy and Lasers (IUSL).
+Alfano left GTE because the company reorganized and relocated, breaking up his team.
+He moved to the City University of New York.
+At the suggestion of then-provost Harry Lustig, he founded and became the director of the Institute for Ultrafast Spectroscopy and Lasers (IUSL).
 Since its launch in 1983, IUSL has grown to become a major academic center for biomedical optics research.